wx-chevalier/Awesome-Lists-and-CheatSheets/IndustrialApplication/IndustrialApplication-OpenSource-List.md

 - [wallabag #Project#](https://github.com/wallabag/wallabag): wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.

-- [Spectrum #Project#](https://github.com/withspectrum/spectrum): This is the main monorepo codebase of Spectrum.
-Every single line of code that's not packaged into a reusable library is in this repository.

 - [jsonstore #Project#](https://github.com/bluzi/jsonstore): jsonstore.io offers a free, secured and JSON based cloud datastore for small projects.

 - [Reverse engineering WhatsApp Web. #Project#](https://github.com/sigalor/whatsapp-web-reveng): This project intends to provide a complete description and re-implementation of the WhatsApp Web API, which will eventually lead to a custom client.
 WhatsApp Web internally works using WebSockets; this project does as well.